- ICH GCP

 Detailed Description

-Lumbar spinal stenosis is a relatively common medical problem, but optimal treatment for the condition is poorly understood.
-Lumbar spinal stenosis is commonly treated with decompression surgery with or without additional fusion surgery.
+Lumbar spinal stenosis, a narrowing of the spinal canal in the lower part of the back, is a relatively common medical problem, but optimal treatment for the condition is poorly understood.
+Lumbar spinal stenosis is commonly treated with decompression surgery (providing more space for the compressed nerve roots) with or without additional lumbar fusion surgery (connecting two or more vertebrae to eliminate instability).
 Orthopaedic surgeons are currently faced with the dilemma of whether or not to add fusion to a decompression procedure.
-To decide between these two surgical options, surgeons rely mostly on their experience to conclude if a level is unstable preoperatively or if a specific decompression procedure is likely to destabilize the spine.
+To decide between these two surgical options, surgeons rely mostly on their personal experience.
+They have to subjectively gauge whether a level is unstable preoperatively or if a specific decompression procedure is likely to destabilize the spine.
 A valid and reliable test for spinal instability would facilitate research to determine whether spinal instability measurements can be used to choose the optimal surgical treatment for each level.

 Study Type